yorkulibraries/papyrus/README.md

 ## Getting started
 Take a look at [Vagrant Papyrus](https://github.com/yorkulibraries/vagrant-papyrus) to quickly deploy an instance of Papyrus.

+## Docker
+This is a basic RoR project, so for docker use refer to the official documentation with step-by-step instructions here: https://hub.docker.com/_/ruby + Dockerfile include in this project.

 ## Authentication

 Values available for "is_authentication_method" are "devise" (login and pw), "header" (only yorku setup).
 Currently "header" is by default on "config/application.rb".
 You can use AUTH_METHOD env to chance devise as authentication mode.